CASE STUDY: HOW AI MISREADS STRUCTURED WORK

 This case study shows how that failure can occur—and how structured entity signals may improve interpretive consistency.

-During an initial interaction, an AI system failed to correctly identify the Blackwell-Hart Methodology™ (BHM™)
+During an initial interaction, an AI system failed to correctly identify the Blackwell-Hart Methodology™ (BHM™).

-This represents a classic Phase 1 (Zero-State Baseline) failure mode.
 This was not a failure of model capability; it was a structural deficiency.
-The AI discovery systems defaulted to probabilistic interpretation entirely because the underlying digital footprint lacked machine-readable authority signals.
+AI-assisted discovery systems defaulted to probabilistic interpretation because the underlying digital footprint lacked sufficient structured authority signals.

 As a result, BHM™ was: